 - Rapid increase in business travel and global mobility.
 In essence, increase in demand for domestic and international travel owing to rapid economic growth.

-- Besides above, the recent statics indicate that there has been amazing increase in air traffic since year 2010.
+- Besides the above, recent statics indicate that there has been an amazing increase in air traffic since the year 2010.

-In consideration of the above, it is certain that Indian aviation industry will certainly outperform other Asian countries in terms of air travel.
+Considering the above, it is certain that the Indian aviation industry will certainly outperform other Asian countries in terms of air travel.
 Consequently, more and more international airlines will compete to get a slot in the Indian aviation sector.
-Thus shows that the Indian aviation industry is further poised to develop into next level depicting it as one of the rapidly growing aviation industry internationality and the in region.
+This shows that the Indian aviation industry is further poised to develop to the next level depicting it as one of the rapidly growing aviation industry internationality and the in region.

-It’s well known that catalysing of the rapid growth of the industry was due to private investment friendly government policies that encouraged the international aviation investors to participate.
-As such, nearly 75% of the Indian aviation industry is dominated by the foreign and the domestic investors.
-Hence, in the near future India will become an attractive aviation market in the Asian region for foreign and local investors.
+It’s well known that catalyzing the industry’s rapid growth was due to private investment-friendly government policies that encouraged international aviation investors to participate.
+As such, nearly 75% of the Indian aviation industry is dominated by foreign and domestic investors.
+Hence, in the near future, India will become an attractive aviation market in the Asian region for foreign and local investors.

-- Increase of purchasing power of air-traveller partly due to affordable airfares offered by numerous low cost carriers such as Air India, Jet Airways, GoAir, IndiGo, SpiceJet, AirAsia
+- Increase of purchasing power of air-traveler partly due to affordable airfares offered by numerous low-cost carriers such as Air India, GoAir, IndiGo, SpiceJet, AirAsia

-- The government commitment to boost the industry by modernizing the aviation industry as a whole including developing more international airports to handle rapid increase in air traffic
+- The government commitment to boost the industry by modernizing the aviation industry as a whole, including developing more international airports to handle a rapid increase in air traffic

-Revamp of existing aviation policies (by Indian government) to encourage local and international participation in the development of aviation industry.
+Revamp existing aviation policies (by the Indian government) to encourage local and international participation in the development of the aviation industry.
 Also, such policies further encourage public-private partnerships to develop massive airport infrastructure development projects.

-By looking at the above trends in the Indian Aviation Industry, one could see the tremendous potential it has in the coming years, in terms of rapid development and economic prosperity to the country.
+By looking at the above trends in the Indian Aviation Industry, one could see its tremendous potential in the coming years in terms of the country’s rapid development and economic prosperity.